Bird Sexing PCR Protocol – 2550F/2718R primers

 A negative control is a PCR tube of PCR reaction mix that you do not add DNA to.
 This is used to check your PCR reaction mix is not contaminated.

-If you are doing multiple reactions using the same primers, you can first make a reaction mix containing all of the shared reagents.
-This means less pipetting, and you will use less pipette tips.
+If you are doing multiple reactions using the same primers, you should first make a batch PCR mix containing all of the shared reagents, rather than creating each PCR from its individual components.
+This means less pipetting, and you will use far fewer pipette tips.

 To calculate how much of each reagents you will need: